Loyalist, mentor, Oscar Fernandes was a man for all seasons for Congress | Law-Order

 Loyalist, mentor, Oscar Fernandes was a man for all seasons for Congress

-A man for all seasons for Congress, Oscar Fernandes was a loyalist of the Nehru-Gandhi family and often worked behind-the-scenes for the success of party programmes as he organised youth to carry out various organisational tasks.
+A man for all seasons for Congress, Oscar Fernandes who passed away on Monday, was a loyalist of the Nehru-Gandhi family and often worked behind-the-scenes for the success of party programmes as he organised youth to carry out various organisational tasks.

 - Country: